Sage 300 Integration and Automation

 eCommerce and Digital Sales Operations

-A business selling through Shopify, Shopify Plus, Magento, WooCommerce, BigCommerce, or another commerce platform needs clean order flow into Sage 300.
-APPSeCONNECT reduces the spreadsheet work that usually grows when each channel creates its own customer, order, payment, and inventory trail.
+A business selling through Shopify, Shopify Plus, Magento, WooCommerce, or BigCommerce needs clean order flow into Sage 300.
+APPSeCONNECT reduces the spreadsheet work that grows when each channel creates its own customer, order, payment, and inventory trail.

 - Confirmed orders can move into Sage 300 with line-level transaction detail.